mate-academy/jv-jdbc/README.md

 - Create `init_db.sql` file in `src/main/resources` folder.
 - Create `Manufacturer` model.
 - Create DAO  layer for `Manufacturer` model.
 Below you can see the list of required methods.
-- You're already given an injector and `2@Dao` annotation.
+- You're already given an injector and `@Dao` annotation.
 Do not forget to use it for Dao implementations.
 - Return [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) when you can return null in DAO.
   For example: ```public Optional<Manufacturer> get(Long id);```
 - In the `main` method call CRUD methods.
 It may look like: